Before installing Liqo, you have to set the right

 kubeconfig for your cluster properly.
 The Liqo installer leverages

 kubectl: by default kubectl refers to the default identity in

 ~/.kube/config but you can override this configuration by exporting a

-For the clusters, we just deployed in the previous step, we can simply
+For the clusters, we just deployed in the previous step, you can type:

 You can find more details about configuring